wholebody3d/wholebody3d/README.md

 #### 2D &rarr; 3D: 2D complete whole-body to 3D complete whole-body lifting

  - Use 2Dto3D_train.json for training/validation.
-It contains 80k keypoint_2d and keypoint_3d
+It contains 80k 2D and 3D keypoints.

  - Use 2Dto3D_test_2d.json for test on leaderboard.
-It contains 10k keypoint_2d
+It contains 10k 2D keypoints.

 #### I2D &rarr; 3D: 2D incomplete whole-body to 3D complete whole-body lifting

  - Use 2Dto3D_train.json for training/validation.
-It contains 80k keypoint_2d and keypoint_3d
+It contains 80k 2D and 3D keypoints.
  - Please apply masking on yourself during the training.
 The official masking strategy is: 40% chance that each joint has 25% chance being masked; otherwise 20% chance face masking; 20% chance left hand masking; and 20% chance right hand masking, in a total of 100% chance incomplete input samples.

  - Use I2Dto3D_test_2d.json for test on leaderboard.
-It contains 10k keypoint_2d
+It contains 10k 2D keypoints.
- - To avoid cheating, this test set is not the same as Task 1, as well as already having mask on keypoint_2d
+ - To avoid cheating, this test set is not the same as 2D &rarr task, as well as already having mask on 2D keypoints.

 #### RGB &rarr; 3D: Image to 3D complete whole-body prediction

  - Use RGBto3D_train.json for training/validation.
-It contains 80k image_path, bounding box and keypoint_3d
+It contains 80k image_path, bounding box and 2D keypoints.
- - It uses same sample id as task1+2_train.json, so you can also find keypoint_2D if needed
+ - It uses same sample id as 2Dto3D_train.json, so you can also find 2D keypoints if needed.

  - Use RGBto3D_test_img.json for test on leaderboard.
 It contains 20k image_path and bounding box.
-(Test sample of task 1 + task 2.)
+(Test sample of 2D &rarr + I2D &rarr tasks.)
- - To avoid cheating, the test sample id are not aligned with previous 2 tasks with some kind of random permutation)
+ - To avoid cheating, the test sample ids are not aligned with previous 2 tasks with some kind of random permutation)

 ### Evaluation

-Please save your 3D whole-body predictions on test set into 'XXto3D_pred.json' using same data format as given one, and please send a downloadable link for the json file to [wholebody3d@gmail.com with subject Test set evaluation request](mailto:wholebody3d@gmail.com?subject=Test%20set%20evaluation%20request).
+Please save your 3D whole-body predictions on test set into 'XXto3D_pred.json' using same data format as given one.
+Please send a downloadable link for the json file to [wholebody3d@gmail.com with subject Test set evaluation request](mailto:wholebody3d@gmail.com?subject=Test%20set%20evaluation%20request).

 We provide a [function](utils/utils.py) to visualize 3D whole-body, as well as the evaluation function for the leaderboard in this [script](test_leaderboard.py).
-Example of the format of uploaded predict json file is [here](https://drive.google.com/file/d/10GqGJaNgrz1cTjrz4CpKqpeFF0LJBVDA/view?usp=sharing).
+Example of the format of uploaded predict json file can be found [here](https://drive.google.com/file/d/10GqGJaNgrz1cTjrz4CpKqpeFF0LJBVDA/view?usp=sharing).

 ## Benchmark

-Please refer to [benchmark.md](benchmark.md) for the results.
+Please refer to [benchmark.md](benchmark.md) for the benchmark results.

 ### Terms of Use